 But you don’t have to stop there: firm, but not quite hard-boiled eggs (so that the yolk is not quite cooked and a lovely rich, orange colour), added to a green salad are delicious, on a hot summer’s day.

 On a cooler day, here’s a thought: poached eggs on freshly picked spinach, wilted, with tomatoes, topped with a dollop of cottage cheese, grilled.
-Fresh fennel goes well with all of these components, so I use it both as a garnish and as an element in the meal – with or without lovely crusty bread.Poached eggs on spinachAbout poaching eggs: make sure that your eggs are as fresh as possible, and add a little vinegar to the water when you cook them.
+Fresh fennel goes well with all of these components, so I use it both as a garnish and as an element in the meal – with or without lovely crusty bread.About poaching eggs: make sure that your eggs are as fresh as possible, and add a little vinegar to the water when you cook them.
 Once they’re cooked to your taste, remove them with a slotted spoon and place them on a cloth (not paper towel – it sticks to the egg and is hard to get off).
 Allow them to drain for a little while – there is nothing worse than a poached egg that deposits puddles of water over your plate!

 Supper

 A regular supper, one night during the week, has egg as the main protein, in one form or another: an omelette, a Spanish Omelette, a frittata, or a quiche, accompanied by a garden salad.
-A two-egg omelette, with a filling of your choice, which includes cheese, is a really filling and easy meal.100_3048If you’re nervous about folding an omelette, and other than practice, my technique is to make sure that I use a pan that is the right size, and I don’t believe anything is non-stick, so I always add a knob of butter and olive oil.
+A two-egg omelette, with a filling of your choice, which includes cheese, is a really filling and easy meal.If you’re nervous about folding an omelette, and other than practice, my technique is to make sure that I use a pan that is the right size, and I don’t believe anything is non-stick, so I always add a knob of butter and olive oil.
 Don’t overheat the pan….
 Once the eggs are in the pan, don’t fiddle with them until you see that the edges are cooking.
 Then, with a small egg lifter, draw a little egg towards the centre and allow the runny egg to flow out to the edge.
 Once the egg is mostly cooked, add your filling – on one side and then gently lift the other over it.

 Another tip about folding omelettes over their fillings: make sure that you have the pan handle at nine o’clock.
 Put the filling on the same side, between twelve and six o’clock.
 Then you can comfortably hold the pan and gently lift the other side of the omelette over the filling, and then slide it onto a warm plate.
 If you’re left handed, do it the other way round, i.e. have the handle at three o’clock, etc…